Forgetting is Competition: Rethinking Unlearning as Representation Interference in Diffusion Models: Our Approach: SurgUn

-with $\bar{\alpha}_t$ denoting the cumulative noise schedule and $u$ and $d$ indicating target and distractor concepts, respectively.
+with $\bar{\alpha}_t$ denoting the cumulative noise schedule, $t, t'$ independently sampled timesteps, and superscripts $u$ and $d$ indicating target and distractor concepts, respectively.

 For diffusion models trained using a flow-matching objective, the model predicts a vector field conditioned on the current noised latent, such that different latent inputs induce distinct denoising trajectories.
 Meaningful interference, therefore, arises only through competition between such trajectories and requires separate forward passes on target- and distractor-aligned latents.
 The corresponding distractor-conditioned flow-matching loss is defined as

-In Eq.~(\ref{eq: lunlearn_sana}), $\mathbf{x}_t^{u}$ and $\mathbf{x}t^{d}$ denote noised latent samples corresponding to the target and distractor concepts at diffusion time $t$, obtained via the same forward flow-matching process.
+In Eq.~(\ref{eq: lunlearn_sana}), $\mathbf{x}_t^{u}$ and $\mathbf{x}_t^{d}$ denote noised latent samples corresponding to the target and distractor concepts at diffusion time $t$, obtained via the same forward flow-matching process.
 The terms $v_\theta(\mathbf{x}_t^{u}, t, p)$ and $v_\theta(\mathbf{x}_t^{d}, t, p)$ are the prompt-conditioned flow predictions produced by the diffusion model for these respective trajectories.
 The targets $(\mathbf{z}-\mathbf{x}_0^{u})$ and $(\mathbf{z}-\mathbf{x}_0^{d})$ represent the ground-truth vector fields defined by the flow-matching formulation.
 The expectation is taken over clean latent samples $\mathbf{x}_0$, noise realizations $\mathbf{z}$, and diffusion time $t$.
-By contrasting target and distractor-aligned denoising dynamics under the same conditioning signal, both formulations enforce unlearning through \emph{representational competition}, ensuring that forgetting emerges from retroactive interference.
 We present the loss‑component ablation in the Appendix (Section~\ref{sec: loss_ablation} and Figure~\ref{fig: loss_comp_appendix}).